realprogrammersusevim/dotfiles/nvim/README.md

 All my plugins are managed by [lazy.nvim](https://github.com/folke/lazy.nvim) and are grouped in separate files.

-The `utils` folder has the configuration files for my Lua linters.
-I copied them from the Neovim repository.

 The `ftplugin` folder holds the configuration files for special file types.

 ## Plugins